nachosala89/my-portfolio/README.md

 # My Portfolio

 > This project is proposed by Microverse to prepare our professional portfolio from the first week.
+For this first stage, I implemented the design for the main page of the mobile version.
+The design was obtained from [this Sigma template](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=1%3A1471).
+The main layout model used for this project is Flexbox.

 ![screenshot](./images/screenshot.png)